abrahamife/simone-lungarella.github.io/content/projects/RedEvo.md

 showInProjects: false
 ---

-A web application used by Italian government to handle all the documentation.
+A complex web application used by Italian government to handle all the documentation relative to legislative process and balance sheet.
+It features multiple background processes managed by Jobs, and exposes multiple SOAP services called by external applications.